Start Printed Page 8133

 repealed section 18(f)(1) of the FTC Act.

-The repeal of Regulation AA would eliminate Subpart A of the regulation, which generally describes the internal procedures used by the Board in handling consumer complaints.
-Information about how the Board processes consumer complaints is currently provided on the Board's public Web site where it will continue to be available.
+The repeal of Regulation AA also eliminates Subpart A of the regulation, which generally describes the internal procedures used by the Board in handling consumer complaints.
+The Board did not receive comment on the removal of these internal procedures from the Code of Federal Regulations.
+Information about how the Board processes consumer complaints is provided on the Board's public Web site.

 The Regulatory Flexibility Act

 (RFA) generally requires an agency to perform an assessment of the impact a rule is expected to have on small entities.
-Based on its analysis, and for the reasons stated below, the Board believes that this proposed rule will not have a significant economic impact on a substantial number of small entities.
-A final regulatory flexibility analysis will be conducted after consideration of comments received during the public comment period.
+Based on its analysis, and for the reasons stated below, the Board believes that this final rule will not have a significant economic impact on a substantial number of small entities.

-Accordingly, the Board is proposing to repeal its Regulation AA.
+Accordingly, the Board is repealing its Regulation AA.

-2. Small entities affected by the proposed rule.
-The proposed rule would repeal Regulation AA, which was issued pursuant to section 18(f)(1) of the FTC.
+3. Small entities affected by the final rule.
+The final rule repeals Regulation AA, which was issued pursuant to section 18(f)(1) of the FTC.
 As a result of the FTC Act amendments made by the Dodd-Frank Act, the Board no longer has rule writing authority under section 18(f)(1).
 The legislative repeal of the Board's rulemaking authority nullified the provisions in Regulation AA that were issued pursuant to that authority.
-Consequently, the proposed repeal of the regulation would not affect any entity, including any small entity.
+Consequently, the Board's repeal of the regulation, which no longer has legal effect, will not affect any entity, including any small entity.
+The repeal of Regulation AA will also remove information about how the Board processes consumer complaints from the Code of Federal Regulations.
+This is not expected to have an effect on small entities because that information is provided on the Board's public Web site.

-3. Recordkeeping, reporting, and compliance requirements.
-The proposed rule would repeal Regulation AA and would therefore not impose any recordkeeping, reporting, or compliance requirements on any entities.
+4. Recordkeeping, reporting, and compliance requirements.
+The final rule repeals Regulation AA and therefore does not impose any recordkeeping, reporting, or compliance requirements on any entities.

-5. Significant alternatives to the proposed revisions.
-Because the repeal of Regulation AA will have no impact, there are no alternatives that would further minimize the economic impact of the proposed rule on small entities.
+5. Significant alternatives to the final revisions.
+Because the repeal of Regulation AA will have no impact, there are no alternatives that would further minimize the economic impact of the final rule on small entities.

 IV.
 Paperwork Reduction Act

 In accordance with the Paperwork Reduction Act (PRA) of 1995 (44 U.S.C.
-3506; 5 CFR part 1320, Appendix A.1), the Board reviewed the rule under the authority delegated to the Federal Reserve by the Office of Management and Budget (OMB).
-The proposed rule contains no requirements subject to the PRA.
+3506; 5 CFR 1320 Appendix A.1), the Board reviewed the rule under the authority delegated to the Federal Reserve by the Office of Management and Budget (OMB).
+The final rule contains no requirements subject to the PRA.

 Start List of Subjects